 Read more about Cash Back vs. Points here.

-Chase Sapphire Preferred Card - Ideal for travelers who use Chase Ultimate Rewards
+Chase Sapphire Preferred® Card - Ideal for travelers who use Chase Travel℠

 The Chase Sapphire Preferred Card charges a $95 annual fee, but it lets you make up for it in different ways.
 For starters, it comes with a sizable spend-based welcome bonus.
 In addition, you get up to $50 in statement credits for hotel bookings made through Chase Ultimate Rewards each account anniversary year.

-• You earn 5X points per dollar on travel purchases through Chase Ultimate Rewards; on dining (including eligible delivery services, takeout and dining out); on online grocery purchases (excluding wholesale clubs, Target and Walmart); and on select streaming services.
+- You earn 5X points per dollar on travel purchases through Chase Travel℠; on dining (including eligible delivery services, takeout and dining out); on online grocery purchases (excluding wholesale clubs, Target and Walmart); and on select streaming services.

-Cardholders get 25% more value for their points when they redeem them through Chase Ultimate Rewards.
+Cardholders get 25% more value for their points when they redeem them through Chase Travel℠.
 Transferring your points to various popular airline and hotel loyalty programs is an option.
 This card comes with no foreign transaction fees.
 You may also benefit through your card’s comprehensive travel insurance coverage.

 U.S. Bank Altitude Connect Visa Signature - Perfect for U.S. Bank Altitude Rewards Program members

-The U.S. Bank Altitude Connect Visa Signature waives its $95 annual fee for the first year.
+The U.S. Bank Altitude Connect Visa Signature has no annual fee.

-• You get 5x points per dollar on prepaid hotel and car rental bookings made directly through the Altitude Rewards Center.
+- You earn 5x points per dollar on prepaid hotel and car rental bookings made directly through the Altitude Rewards Center.

-If you use your card to pay for an eligible streaming service, you get a $30 annual credit.
 You also get up to $100 in statement credits for payments made toward TSA PreCheck or Global Entry application fees once every four years.
-This card does away with foreign transaction fees, making it perfect to use outside of the U.S.
+This card does away with foreign transaction fees, making it perfect for use outside the U.S.

 Capital One VentureOne Rewards Credit Card - Best for international travelers

 The Capital One VentureOne Rewards Credit Card is our top pick for the best overall travel rewards credit card.
 You earn 20,000 bonus miles by spending $500 on purchases in the first three months.
 This card offers** 5X miles per dollar** on hotel and rental car bookings made through Capital One Travel.
 You get 1.25X miles per dollar on all other purchases.
 Transferring your miles to over 15 airline and hotel loyalty programs is simple.
 Using this card outside of the U.S. is perfect because it charges no foreign transaction fees.
-It also has a 0% APR offer on purchases and balance transfers for 15 months.
+It also has a 0% APR offer on purchases and balance transfers for 15 months, followed by a variable APR of 19.49% - 29.49%.
 Besides, this card comes with no annual fees.

 U.S. Bank Altitude® Go Visa Signature® Card - Ideal for earning rewards on dining, at grocery stores and more